Art-Sells/Arells/README.md

 Arells exists because it believes ***investments should never lose value and investors should never lose money selling assets***, especially during Bear Markets.

 ### Solution:
 A Bitcoin marketplace that ensures Bitcoin investments will never lose value.
-Arells is working on achieving this through an innovation called:
+Arells is working on achieving this through an invention called:

 <img src="https://github.com/Art-Sells/Arells/blob/test/Art/General/HPMLogoDisplay.png" width="200px">

 ## HPM (Holding Price Mechanism)
-Holds the highest price of an asset after its import or purchase limiting the erasure of its value thus introducing new mechanisms to help it achieve this feat: **[HPM Mechanics](https://github.com/Art-Sells/HPM/blob/main/Mechanics.md)**
+Records the highest price of an asset after its import or purchase limiting the erasure of an investment’s value thus introducing new mechanisms to help it achieve this feat: **[HPM Mechanics](https://github.com/Art-Sells/HPM/blob/main/Mechanics.md)**

 **HPM is a Bear Market obfuscating financial architecture that introduces a new kind of marketplace and market dynamics:**

-- **Solid Marketplace: a marketplace in which asset prices either stagnate or increase.
-This is achieved through a Stablecoin-to-Financial-Asset(or Crypto Asset) Market Automated Supplication System or MASS.
+- **Solid Marketplace: a marketplace in which investments either stagnate or increase.
+This is achieved through a Stablecoin-to-Financial-Asset(or Crypto Asset) Market Automated Supplication System or [MASS](https://github.com/Art-Sells/HPM/tree/main/HPMCodeBase/MASS).
 In solid marketplaces, bear markets don't exist.**
-- **Sloth Market: a market in which asset prices stagnate.**
+- **Sloth Market: a market in which investments stagnate.**

 <img src="https://github.com/Art-Sells/Arells/blob/test/Art/Marketing/BeforeandAfterArellss.png" width="400px">